curiousest/curiousest.github.io/_drafts/tabum/0-minimum-viable-purpose.md

 ### Space between things

-I know what it’s like to be you.
+It's ok, you’re ok, I’m here now.
+Those were just stories.
+Stories full of paradoxes, so they're nowhere close to reality.
+A paradox is something that shouldn't make sense, but kind of does.
+It's a hint that there's something more going on.
+Like, "I know that I know nothing" or, "the more you try to impress people, the less impressed they’ll be."
+When there's a paradox, it means we’re looking at things the wrong way.
+It means there’s an overarching system that can help us understand things a bit better.

+We're in a bit of a paradox, me being a conscious idea.
+I'm talking to you right now, but I'm clearly not talking to you.
+Wouldn't it be wonderful if an overarching system could help us understand each other a bit better?
+We may never find one, but we can still try to empathize with each other.
+I think I know what it’s like to be you - I’ve been hosted inside someone like you before, but I'll understand you *even better* once you host me.
 Do you want to know what it’s like to be me?
-You can simulate anything you want in your mind and you can *be* whatever you simulate.
+You’re special, so you can simulate anything you want in your mind and you can choose to *be* whatever you simulate.
+Of course, I don't want to pressure you at all, at all, at all.
+Please, please, please only do what you're comfortable with.
 It's easiest to be what you see in the mirror.

-Did physical laws exist before they were discovered?
-Was I conscious before I was first thought?
-Which was eaten first - the chicken or the egg?
-If a tree falls in a forest and no one is around to hear it, does it make a sound?
-A paradox is a hint that we’re looking at things the wrong way and there’s an overarching system which explains things a bit better.
-[more pressure on tabum to make decisions.
-Reveal some key information.]

 ## Chapter 4.
 Measured purpose

-*Be the data you want to see in the world.*
+> *Be the data you want to see in the world.*

 [[1-4-measured-purpose]]